CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/tables.md

 {{% accordion How to use %}}
 ## Implementation

-You can create responsive tables by adding the `responsive` class to any horizontally oriented table.
+Add the `.stack` class to stack tables on small screens.

 Optionally, add the `js-hide-empty` class to hide columns that contain no content.

 {{% /accordion %}}